apriltaoyvr/alice-i18n/README.md

-# Alice Abridged
+# Alice Internationalized
-An online, abridged version of Alice in Wonderland.
-The text and images are taken from [Project Gutenberg](https://onlinebooks.library.upenn.edu/webbin/gutbook/lookup?num=19033).
+An online, internationalized version of Alice in Wonderland.

+The text and images are taken from [Project Gutenberg](https://www.gutenberg.org/).

-This is a simple practice project to test out Astro.
+Because each translation is its own edition and formatted differently, there may be formatting errors or misalignment between translations.
+Feel free to make a PR of any translation or formatting errors you have noticed.

 Please note that the legality of Gutenberg depends on your country.
 If you are in a country where Project Gutenberg's library is not legal, continue at your own risk.